-Undergraduate landscape architecture program projects can range from large-scale work encompassing urban design, landscape reclamation, open space preservation planning, and landscape ecological design to projects at the more intimate scale of a neighborhood park or residential back yard.
-Emerging areas of focus include biotechnical design; urban agriculture; greenways, green roofs and living walls; and healing environments.
+Undergraduate landscape architecture projects can range from large-scale work encompassing urban design, landscape restoration, open space preservation planning, community planning and landscape ecological design to projects at the more intimate scale of a neighborhood park or residential backyard.
+Emerging areas of focus include creative placemaking; environmental equity, green roofs and living walls; restorative environments; sustainable design; and urban climate design.
 Students complement their design learning with electives from a broad range of approved courses.

 Find and apply for relevant scholarships.